llimllib/node-esbuild-executable/README.md

 I wrote a guide [here](https://notes.billmill.org/programming/javascript/Making_a_single-file_executable_with_node_and_esbuild.html) that walks you step by step through how you might end up with something similar to the code in this repository.

+This repository's main addition to that article is a simple `Makefile` that will build the executable binary into `dist/sum` on either mac or linux.

 ## Building the code in this repository

 On a mac or linux computer: